BU-CLOUD-S20/Building-Cyber-Infrastructure-for-Researchers/README.md

    <br/>

 ## 2. Users/ Personas of the Project
-<br/> The system will be deployed by system administrators and used by two segments of end-users in the earth science department of BU.
-The end-users will be segemented as program leaders and program team members.
+<br/> The system will be deployed by system administrators and used by two segments of end-users in the BU Department of Earth and Enviornment.
+The end-users will be segemented as project leaders and project team members.
 The system targets end-users, specifically ecological researchers.
 It does not target:

    -   Non-ecological Researchers
    -   Advanced users with complex requirements beyond the scope of the project.